col-lefevre/activism-style/README.md

 --
 Design by A. Panicker, C. LeFevre, F. Modi, N. Dinesh, and S. Vallabhaneni

-Web Development by C. LeFevre
+Web Development by C. LeFevre and F. Modi

 Info
 --